-Warren Beatty has been trying to get Rules Don't Apply made for over a decade and now he's finally succeeded.
-The film being a passion project, there's no denying its got heart; Beatty got his start in Hollywood around the same time as the two young lovebirds in the film and the story succeeds in making you feel the same nostalgia for Old Hollywood that no doubt inspired Beatty to return to it.
+There's no denying Warren Beatty's passion project, Rules Don't Apply, has got heart.
+Beatty spent over a decade trying to get the picture made, and there's little doubt that elements from his own arrival on the Hollywood scene seep through, giving the film a nostalgic haze, but also a nuanced look into the past.
+Beatty got his start in Hollywood around the same time as the film's two young lovebirds and the story succeeds in making you feel the same nostalgia for Old Hollywood that no doubt inspired Beatty to return to it.
 But while the Old Hollywood razzle dazzle brings a sense of longing to both those who lived through it and those who wish they had, the film itself tries to include too much, and there's where it fumbles the ball: By trying to tell too many stories, Rules Don't Apply ends up not telling any one of them satisfactorily.

 Rules Don't Apply tells the story of two new arrivals to Hollywood, Marla Mabrey and Frank Forbes.
 Marla (played by Lily Collins) is a virginal Baptist beauty who arrives in LA in 1958 under contract with Howard Hughes, and Frank Forbes (played by the new Han Solo actor, Alden Ehrenreich) is her driver and an almost equally religious Methodist.
 Although Frank is engaged to his seventh grade sweetheart back home in Fresno, he immediately strikes up a nervous flirtation with Marla.
 Together, he and Marla go through the motions of should-they-shouldn't-they due to their religious beliefs and the fact that they're contractually not allowed to be together.
 Amidst all of this, they're desperately trying to meet their secretive and wacky employer, the legendary Howard Hughes (played by Warren Beatty), who has the power to make or break their careers.